PECOS-packages/PECOS/docs/index.rst

 Welcome to the PECOS Docs!
 ==========================

 PECOS, which stands for "Performance Estimator of Codes On Surfaces," is a Python package that provides a framework for studying, developing, and evaluating quantum error-correcting codes (QECCs).

-PECOS is an attempt at balancing simplicity, usability, functionality, and extendibility as well as future-proofing.
-In the spirit of extendibility, PECOS is agnostic to quantum simulators, quantum operations, and QECCs.
-Of course, it is difficult to eloquently represent all QEC techniques.
-While agnostic to QECCs, the primary focus of PECOS has been the simulation and evaluation of lattice-surgery for topological stabilizer codes.
+PECOS attempts to balance simplicity, functionality.and extendibility.

 History
 -------